The History Faculty: Vision Statement

 The key themes of war, society and power are used to achieve this with students gaining an insight into the political systems and world in which they live.
 They will examine the impact of the past and its legacy on Britain, the world and the relationships within it.
 By focusing on these key themes students are able to compare past events in detail to analyse and compare the reasons for, results of key developments.

-Within the big three themes these the focus will be:
+Within the big three themes the focus will be:

 - Society: To encourage students to be accepting of Britain’s multi-culturalism by understanding how and why Britain’s society has evolved over time.